geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex2_Implement_Identity_Synch.md

 	Then select the **Windows (Start)** icon in the lower left corner of the taskbar.
 In the **Start** menu that appears, select **Azure AD Connect** to expand the group (this time it should expand), and then select **Synchronization Service**.

-17. Maximimize the **Synchronization Service Manager on LON-DC1** window.
+17. Maximize the **Synchronization Service Manager on LON-DC1** window.
 The **Operations** tab at the top of the screen is displayed by default so that you can monitor the synchronization process, which automatically started when you selected this program.

 18. Wait for the **Export** profile to complete for **xxxxxZZZZZZ.onmicrosoft.com**; when it finishes, its **Status** should be **completed-export-errors**.
 Once it's complete and you see this status, select this row.

 19. In the bottom portion of the screen, a detail pane appears showing the detailed information for this operation.

 	- In the **Export Statistics** pane on the left, note the number of users that were added and the number that were updated.
 	- In the **Export Errors** pane on the right, note the errors that appear.
 If you recall back in the prior lab exercise when you ran the IdFix tool, there were two users with validation errors that you purposely did not fix (**Ngoc Bich Tran** and **An Dung Dao**).
-Select the links (CN={xxxxxx...) under the **Export Errors** column that apply to the two **Data Validation** errors and you will see that these are the two users that were not synchronized by the Azure AD Connect tool due to these errors.   <br/>
+Select the links (CN={xxxxxx...) under the **Export Errors** column that apply to the two **Data Validation** errors; this will display these two users that were not synchronized by the Azure AD Connect tool due to these errors.
+Review the errors to see why these two accounts are broke.   <br/>

 	‎**Note:** Because a synchronization had not been performed prior to this, the initial synchronization was a **Full Synchronization** (see the **Profile Name** column in the top pane).
 Because the synchronization process will continue to run automatically every 30 minutes, any subsequent synchronizations will display **Delta Synchronization** as its **Profile Name**.
 If you leave the **Synchronization Service Manager** window open, after 30 minutes you will see that it attempts to synchronize the two users who were not synchronized during the initial synchronization.
 These will display as a **Delta Synchronization**.